-Management has assessed the effectiveness of the Company's internal control over financial reporting as of April 30, 2015.
-In making this assessment, management used the criteria established in Internal Control-Integrated Framework issued in 1992 by the Committee of Sponsoring Organizations of the Treadway Commission (COSO-1992).
-Based on this evaluation, management has concluded that the Company's internal control over financial reporting were effective as of April 30, 2015.
+Management has assessed the effectiveness of the Company's internal control over financial reporting as of April 30, 2016.
+In making this assessment, management used the criteria established in Internal Control-Integrated Framework (2013) issued i by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this evaluation, management has concluded that the Company's internal control over financial reporting were effective as of April 30, 2016.